paulroho/paulroho.github.io/_posts/2014-06-28-Parameterizing-Linq-Query-Selectors.md

 If we want to pass a delegate like this around, the delegate has to be of the following type:

-    Func<IEnumerable<T>> sequence, Func<T, bool>, T>
+    Func<IEnumerable<T>>, Func<T, bool>, T>

-For those not yet familiar with the `Func`-syntax, this denotes a delegate with two input parameters.
+For those not yet familiar with the `Func`-syntax, this denotes a delegate with two input parameters and a return value:

-1. A enumerable sequence of some type
+1. `IEnumerable<T>>`: A enumerable sequence of some type
-2. A predicate.
+2. `Func<T, bool>`: A predicate.
 That is a function that takes an object and returns a Boolean

-The last type parameter defines the return value of the delegate being of the same type as the elements in the sequence of the first parameter.
+The last type parameter `T` defines the return value of the delegate being of the same type as the elements in the sequence of the first parameter.

 ### Putting It All Together